Compute Infrastructure for ML Workloads

 serve.run(LLMReplica.bind())

-For training distribution, Ray Train wraps PyTorch DDP/FSDP with placement groups:
+For training distribution, Ray Train wraps PyTorch DDP/FSDP with placement groups (a reservation of resources across the cluster that guarantees co-scheduling):

 1